-This paper analyses the effect of UI exhaustion in a benefit system allowing for a long UI and providing SA and other welfare schemes to some recipients.
-We use Danish register panel data on weekly UI observations for the entire population.
-To identify the effect of UI exhaustion, the analysis exploits the credible independent source of PDB variation induced by a reform made in 1999, progressively implemented between 1999 and 2001 and which reduced the PDB by 20% from five to four years.
+To identify the effect of UI exhaustion, the analysis exploits the credible independent source of PBD variation induced by a 1999 reform.
+The Danish UI system remained almost unchanged from 1970 to 1994, and the UI period was in practice unlimited.
+In 1994, however, the UI period became finite, with different legal changes shorting this period to two years by 2010.
+The 1999 reform was progressively implemented between 1999 and 2001, and reduced the PDB by 20 per cent, i.e. from five to four years.
 The reform applies not only to the UI spells starting after 1 January 1999 but also to spells that started earlier.
 Whilst the purpose of the reform was to progressively reduce the potential unemployment period from five to four years for all unemployed, this shortening of the PDB was not expected to increase the number of people receiving other social benefits.